y330/FragmentQR/README.md

 3. Add ability to sync history to Google drive
 4. add history list

-available on on GitHub
+available on on the webstored
-MIT license 2020 Yonah Aviv avivyonah@gmail.com
+MIT license 2020 Yonah Aviv